 - having frequent bruises or injuries they lie about or can’t explain

-- having limited access to money, credit cards, or a car
+- having limited access to money, credit cards, or transportation

 - showing an extreme difference in personality

-- having a partner who has a temper, is easily jealous, or very possessive
+- having a partner who has a temper, becomes jealous easily, or is very possessive

-Pay attention to these signs.
-You should also watch for clothing that could be hiding bruises, like long-sleeve shirts in the summer.
+- wearing clothing that could be hiding bruises, like long-sleeve shirts in the summer